-- 16. At the commencement of the process, the timing of which will be agreed with the relevant Chairs, each member will be sent the following by the Council and Executive Support Officer: - a.
-These guidance notes - b.
-A performance review form which will be pre-populated with their attendance record over the previous year (including the hearings attended by IC/PCC/HC members) as well as any other activities they have undertaken during the year - c.
+- 17. At the commencement of the process, the timing of which will be agreed with the relevant Chairs, each member will be sent the following either by the Governance Manager or the Executive Assistant to the CE&R: - a.
+These guidance notes. - b.
+A performance review form which will be pre-populated with their attendance record over the previous year (including the hearings attended by IC/PCC/HC members) as well as any other activities they have undertaken during the year. - c.
+New members of Council and independent Committee members (Audit, People, Policy and Education, Investigating and Professional Conduct) will receive a form to consider and agree objectives for the year ahead. - d.
 The competencies against which they were appointed (or any which may have superseded those at the time of appointment).